patrick-mikk/CJPS-RCSP/README.md

 - **Page numbers not formatting correctly**: Ensure page numbers are entered in the "Pages" field, not in "Extra" or "Notes"
 - **Missing colon before page numbers**: Check for proper locator formatting in your reference manager
 - **Author names not displaying correctly**: Ensure author names are properly entered in your reference database with the last name in the last name field
+- **Legislation not displaying properly**: For legislation, enter the statute information (e.g., "S.O.
+2012, c.
+5") in the "Code" field in Zotero

 ### Validation